Cycletouring the

 You could try buying a second-hand bike (The Dutch

-version of Craigslist is at Marktplaats.nl) and if
+version of Craigslist is at Marktplaats.nl) or if at

-at a shop negotiating to have them take it back
+a shop negotiating to have them take it back after

 Holidays